 What is Gusset Plate?

-A gusset plate is a thin metal plate for connecting beams and girders to columns, which fastened to a permanent member, either by bolts, rivets, welding, or a combination of the three.
+A gusset plate is a thin plate that is used to affix structural members to others or connect beams and girders to columns, which is fastened to a permanent member, either by bolts, rivets, welding, or a combination of the three.
 They are used in structures, buildings, and bridges.
-It helps to transfer the stresses between connected members such as beam, column, or another truss member and strengthen them.
-Generally, the material of the gusset plate is metal or wood.
+It helps to transfer the stresses between connected members such as the beam, column, or another truss member and strengthen them.
+Generally, the material of the gusset plate is metal specifically steel or wood.